What is energy efficiency?

 This includes Southwestern Public Service (SPS).

-Xcel Energy offers targeted energy efficiency programs for residential and commercial customers in its Texas distribution service territory.
-By offering a comprehensive set of programs, Xcel Energy ensures that customers in all classes have access to energy efficiency services.El Paso Electric
+Xcel Energy offers targeted energy efficiency programs for residential and commercial consumers in its Texas distribution service territory.
+By offering a comprehensive set of programs, Xcel Energy ensures that consumers in all classes have access to energy efficiency services.El Paso Electric

-Entergy offers incentive programs and ensures that all customers have a choice of, and access to, energy efficiency improvements to reduce energy consumption.
+Entergy offers incentive programs and ensures that all consumers have a choice of, and access to, energy efficiency improvements to reduce energy consumption.

 Are there any energy efficiency programs for low-income customers?